 Several authorities in Beijing also acknowledge growing concerns over the Chinese economy.
 Xi Jinping, president of China, said he was concerned about the Chinese economy too.
 He did not specify any further though.

-China Infrastructure Investment to Revive Growth
+China Infrastructure Needed to Revive Growth

 One goal is accelerating construction investment.
 The government is trying to lure more private financing through increased use of public-private partnerships (PPP).
 Otherwise, the public would bear the cost.

 According to China’s Ministry of Finance, there were 206 proposed PPP projects valued at 659 billion yuan (US$104 billion) in total.
 The ministry also started a 180 billion yuan fund with some of China’s largest financial institutions to invest in PPP projects.